altv-crc/.github/profile/README.md

 Below is a general mindmap that shows what resources need to exist to create a login flow that leads a player to the eventual game loop.

+Every section with `crc-` should be considered an individual resource that has been built, or needs to be built.

+The `*` means the resource has not been built.

 ```mermaid
 graph TD
     category((category))